vaporizor/vaporsqol/README.md

          * Limits the FPS the of the game when out of focus.
 Must be a whole
          * number and cannot be 0.
 If set to -1, the feature is disabled.
          */
-        "fps": 5,
+        "fps-limit": 5,
          /*
           * Limits the render distance of the game when out of focus.
 Must
           * be a whole number and cannot be 0.
 If set to -1, the feature is
           * disabled.
           */
-        "render": 1,
+        "render-limit": 1,
          /*
           * Reduces the volume of the game when out of focus.
 Must be
           * a number between 0 and 1 where 0 is completely muted and 1 is
           * max volume.
           * If set to -1, the feature is disabled.
           */
-        "volume": 0.0
+        "volume-limit": 0.0
     }
 }
 ```

 ### Contributions
-All contributions are gladly welcome, although reviewing time *may* be slow depending on my availability and discretion.
+All contributions are gladly welcome, including raising any issues or requesting features.
+Please allow some time for review depending on my availability and discretion.

 ### Usage and Distribution
 This project is licensed under the [GNU GPL v3.0 license](https://license.com) which needs to be respected; a tl;dr of which can be found at https://choosealicense.com/licenses/gpl-3.0.